PPM 9-1, Academic Freedom/General Principles

-Academic Freedom, Professional Responsibility, and Tenure in the Utah System of Higher Education: Statement of Policy R-481, Adopted by the Utah State Board of Regents, February 26, 1988
+2.2 Utah Board of Higher Education R-481, Academic Freedom, Professional Responsibility, and Tenure in the Utah System of Higher Education: February 26, 1988

 Weber State University seeks to provide and sustain an environment conducive to sharing, extending and critically examining knowledge and values and to furthering the search for wisdom.
 Effective performance of these central functions requires that faculty members be free to pursue and teach the truth in accord with appropriate standards of scholarly inquiry.

 The faculty's rights, privileges and protections, including that of tenure and academic freedom, rest on the mutually supportive relationship between the faculty's special professional competence, its academic freedom and the central functions of the University.
 These relationships involve not only the rights of the faculty but also serve as the source of the professional responsibilities of faculty members.
 University policies and procedures attempt to provide a mechanism whereby academic freedom may be protected; the highest standards of teaching, research and scholarship may be maintained; and the mission of the University as an institution of higher education may be advanced.

 Academic freedom and academic responsibility are desirable in themselves.
 They also serve a public need as demonstrated in the following excerpt which is based on information in the Encyclopedia of the Social Sciences (1968):